selectiveintellect/vic/commandline.md

 - `-V`, `--version`:
     This option displays the version number of the compiler.

+- `--list-chips`:
+    This option lists the microcontroller chips supported by the compiler.

+- `--list-simulators`:
+    This option lists the simulators supported by the compiler.

 - `-d`, `--debug`:
     This option turns on internal debugging of the compiler's parser.
 The user should not have to use this option unless filing a bug report.
 It is mainly for